m-a-fayyaz/nfl_custom_aggs/README.md

 ## nfl_custom_aggs

-Built on the [nfl-data-py](https://github.com/cooperdff/nfl_data_py) module, the nfl_custom_agg functions allow you to import aggregated statistics for individual offensive players at the level of detail you want (season, week, half, quarter, or drive).
-You can also choose to import the raw play-by-play data with the enrichments used to create the aggregations (fantasy data, individual play lineups, etc.).
+Built on the [nfl-data-py](https://github.com/cooperdff/nfl_data_py) module, the nfl_custom_aggs project allows you to import aggregated statistics by player, team, division, conference, or league at the level of detail you want: season, week, half, quarter, or drive.
+You can also just import the raw play-by-play data with the enrichments used to create the aggregations (fantasy data, individual play lineups, etc.).

 ### Usage
 Clone this repository to your local desktop.